microsoft/azure-health-data-services-workshop/Challenge-07 - FHIR service consent capabilities/ReadMe.md

 See [here](https://github.com/microsoft/fhir-proxy/blob/main/docs/configuration.md#consent-opt-out-filter) for more information about the Consent Opt-Out filter in FHIR-Proxy.

 ## Step 7 Authenticate yourself using auth code flow in Postman
-You now need to authenticate yourself as `Practitioner/WDT000000003` so that FHIR-Proxy knows to block your access to `Patient/WDT000000001`.
+You now need to authenticate yourself as the caller trying to access `Patient/WDT000000001`.
+This way, FHIR-Proxy will know to block your call - because you associated your Azure account with the `Practitioner/WDT000000003` FHIR Participant role.

 1. Go to the FHIR CALLS collection in Postman and click on the `GET Patient Consent Opt Out` call.
 2. Click on the **Authorization** tab.